Ganymede-Bio/website-docusaurus/docs/FlowMetadata.md

 Template variables allow access to flow metadata in _node_ attributes and user-defined SQL queries through [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/).
 These variables can be accessed in Node Attributes and user-defined SQL queries by wrapping the template variable name with two braces.

-In the example _flow_, the output of the CSV_Write node uses the **run_id** template variable to add a timestamp to the CSV file output.
+In the example _flow_ shown above, the output of the CSV_Write node uses the **run_id** template variable to add a timestamp to the CSV file output.

 ### Available template variables